sarahciston/tethered/posts/notes.md

    3. make code itself more inviting, use code itself to write: KY & compassionate errors & invented
 3. CARPA: ideal platform - tethered imagined, IAI
    1. key components,
+      1. a hybrid form of creative-critical-code writing
+      2. a platform/tool for creating & experiencing the above kinds of content, expanded experience of text
+      3. an artistic research practice that uses both
    2. qualities/characteristics,
+      1. process over product, community collaboration, access, legibility, and the plat/form-content relationship
+   3. what comes from where
+      1. critical code studies/github: predictive text, syntax highlighting, expanded holistic digital material object / siloed off, limits people's ability to read programming language as part of writing system, forkable & remixable
+      2. medium/hypothesis: line-by-line comments, socially embedded, networked across articles, recommendation system
+      3. creative writing/gifs
-   3. goals/outcomes
+   4. goals/outcomes
+      1. critical-code-embedded lyric artistic research essays: lively documents that reveal and enact their own processes, and trace their authors and collaborations
+      2. form, platform, approach, and ethic
+      3. expanding the accessibility and interpretability of code
+      4. invite the bodies who are composing back into our code and our literary forms—and to imagine new forms
-4. POM: (other paper) how it works as applied
+4. POM: (other paper) how it works as applied, follow up from workshop = add after paper version, due Aug 30?)
    1. struggles
    2. learned
 5. conclusion

 > for CARPA: writing and performance and artistic research methods
-> BRIEF MANIFESTOS FOR DIGITAL WRITING PLATFORMS OF THE FUTURE: Creative-Critical-Code Writing As Artistic Research and Performance
+> BRIEF MANIFESTOS FOR DIGITAL WRITING PLATFORMS OF THE FUTURE:
+> **Creative-Critical-Code Writing As Artistic Research and Performance**

-> for POM: through the lens of the IAIT project, workshop outcomes added after draft. intersectional emphasis
+> for POM: through the lens of the IAI Toolkit project, workshop outcomes added after draft. intersectional emphasis
-> Brief Manifestos for Future Platforms: Creative-Critical-Code Writing Toward Intersectional Systems
+> Brief Manifestos for **Future Platforms: Creative-Critical-Code Writing Toward Intersectional Systems**

 What will each version do that extends my research independent of the others, what question will it ask or extend?
 1. D - survey, lay out ideal, code side